-VILNIUS—The international uproar over Poland’s new law criminalizing certain opinions about World War II and the Holocaust has led to coverage in mainstream mass media internationally.
-What seems to have been largely lost is that other East European countries have for many years been passing laws criminalizing opinions on these matters, laws that are arguably much worse, because they go beyond state anger at stereotyping or historic accusation to criminalizing opposition to a false narrative of history, specifically the Double Genocide model espoused by the ultranationalist establishment in much of Eastern Europe, particularly the Baltics and Ukraine.
+VILNIUS—The international uproar over Poland’s 2018 law criminalizing certain opinions about World War II and the Holocaust has led to coverage in mainstream mass media internationally (our own take).
+What seems to have been largely lost is that other East European countries have for many years been passing laws criminalizing opinions on these matters, laws that are arguably much worse, because they go beyond state anger at stereotyping or historic accusation to criminalizing opposition to a false narrative of history, specifically the Double Genocide model espoused by the nationalist establishment in much of Eastern Europe, particularly the Baltics and Ukraine.
 Such laws have been passed in Hungary (2010, maxing out at three years potential imprisonment), Lithuania (2010, two years), Latvia (2014, five years max) and Ukraine (2015, ten years).
 Then there was Estonia’s particularly curious “Valentine Day’s Law” of 2012.
 It could well be, that the parliamentarians who came up with the idea in Lithuania long before passage were the most honest about the motives.
-They made it clear that “in the Lithuanian legal system, acts regarding the the crimes of Soviet genocide, i.e., their denial or justification, are not criminalized, and, experts say, this is an obstacle in attempting to equate the crimes of Soviet genocide with the Nazi genocide.”
+They made it clear that “in the Lithuanian legal system, acts regarding the crimes of Soviet genocide, i.e., their denial or justification, are not criminalized, and, experts say, this is an obstacle in attempting to equate the crimes of Soviet genocide with the Nazi genocide.”

 2008: Professor Dovid Katz, founder and research director of the Vilnius Yiddish Institute was told he would be dismissed if he continued to publicly protest prosecutors’ campaign of defamation against Holocaust survivors.
 More details of the saga here.
 The massive effort, led by members of the state’s “red-brown commission” enveloped the institute’s then primary American donor, convincing him to go along with the discontinuation of the professor’s contact in 2010, in the absence of any replacement.
 Said donor was eventually rewarded by the foreign minister of Lithuania delivering a medal to his home in Los Angeles, California (as PDF).
 Meanwhile, the Yiddish institute is quite free of Yiddish teaching eleven months a year, and its director is a member of the red-brown commission.
 The neo-Nazi establishment followed up with an ongoing campaign of defamation and libel (samples here).

-2009-2012: A campaign of state officials’ harassment is launched against Rachel Kostanian, co-founder and long-time director of the Holocaust section (known as The Green House, at Pamenkalnio 12), of the official state Jewish museumcalled the Vilna Gaon Jewish State Museum.
+2009-2012: A campaign of state officials’ harassment is launched against Rachel Kostanian, co-founder and long-time director of the Holocaust section (known as The Green House, at Pamenkalnio 12), of the official state Jewish museum called the Vilna Gaon Jewish State Museum.
 Ms. Kostanian resisted all pressures to compromise the historical integrity of the narrative and exhibits.
 See the 2010 report by Esther Goldberg Gilbert, wife of the late Sir Martin Gilbert.
 On several occasions, Ms. Kostanian’s position was alleviated by rapid interventions by Sir Martin (e.g. June 2010).
 Some of Ms. Kostanian’s recollections are offered in the 2012 documentary Rewriting History, directed by Marc Radomsky and Danny Ben-Moshe.

-2011: Lithuanian prosecutors send Interpol (!) to disturb Holocaust survivor and Litvak leader and icon Joseph Melamed at his Tel Aviv office to “investigate” his 1999 book on the Holocaust which contained lists of alleged perpetrators and collaborators.
+2011: Lithuanian prosecutors sent Interpol (!) to disturb Holocaust survivor and Litvak leader and icon Joseph Melamed at his Tel Aviv office to “investigate” his 1999 book on the Holocaust which contained lists of alleged perpetrators and collaborators.
 The international scandal reached the UK’s House of Commons.

 2013: Holocaust survivor Professor Pinchos Fridberg is called a “liar” by the executive director of the state-sponsored “International Commission for the Evaluation of the Crimes of the Nazi and Soviet Occupational Regimes in Lithuania” on the commission’s official website, after he corrected a mistake made by a commission employee at an international conference.
 Professor Fridberg made valiant efforts to counter the efforts to defame him.
 A chronicle of the saga is here.
 The upshot of the affairs was that anyone who dares disagree with the commission’s “truth policies” would be subject to personal degradation and defamation, resulting, yet again, in discouraging young Lithuanian scholars and others from pursuing history with an open mind and access to a healthy diversity of opinions.
 See also Defending History’s Pinchos Fridberg section.